jufo-ufo/Breadboard-Computer/tools/HDL-tools/README.md

 vpr <architecture-file> <outputfile.pre-vpr.blif>
 ```

-You can get an gui by adding `--disp on`
+You can get an gui by adding `--disp on`.
+But before running this you need to run `xauth +` to enable the container to connect to your display